Shift-Happens/ToolScripts/README.md

 ## Usage

 Most scripts include usage instructions at the top of the file or within example configuration JSON files.
-For Docker components and Terraform modules, refer to the README files in their respective directories.

 ## Categories